A focus on strong performance

 Nominate a reversionary beneficiary

-If you don't choose who will receive your super, or your nomination is invalid or out-of-date, we generally pay your benefit to your dependants if you have any, or your legal personal representative (e.g. the executor of your Will).
+If you don't choose who will receive your super, or your nomination is invalid or out-of-date, in most cases your benefit is paid to your dependants if you have any, or your legal personal representative (e.g. the executor of your Will).

 One main disadvantage of not choosing who gets your super ahead of time is that it may take us longer to find out who will receive your benefit and how to pay them.